OCA/connector-magento/magentoerpconnect/doc/guides/key_questions.rst

 Do you plan to use multi-currency?

 Do you plan to have different prices per websites?
-You will need to create different price lists in OpenERP.
+You will need to create different price lists in Odoo.

 **********
 Accounting